HarmseJ/HarmseJ/README.md

 # Hi there, I'm Juan Harmse 👋

 Welcome to my GitHub profile!
-I am a passionate programmer, always striving to create beautiful and functional websites, tools, and features.
+I am a passionate programmer, always striving to create beautiful and functional websites, tools/features and programs.

 ## 🚀 About Me

-- 🔭 I’m currently working on **full-stack web development** and **machine learning** projects.
+- 🔭 I’m currently working on **full-stack web development** and improving my knowledge on **machine learning**.
-- 🌱 I’m constantly learning new technologies and frameworks to stay up to date in the world of web development and data science.
 - 👯 I’m open to collaborating on interesting and challenging projects.
 - 📫 How to reach me: You can email me at [juanharmse1@gmail.com](mailto:juanharmse1@gmail.com).
-- ⚡ Fun fact: I once built a full-fledged **nuclear reactor simulation game** in React TypeScript!

 ## 🧑‍💻 Coding Skills

 - **Languages & Frameworks**:
-  Java, JavaScript, TypeScript, Python, C#, Dart, HTML, CSS, SQL, Shell, Bash, PowerShell
+  JavaScript, TypeScript, Python, C#, Dart, HTML, CSS

 - **Front-End Frameworks**:
   React, Flutter